Rent your very own Mediterranean paradise

 Pinara (30 minutes; 15 minutes from Xanthos)

 This is the most dramatically sited of the Lycian ruins.
 Stunning hilltop setting where chances are you'll have the entire site to yourself.
 After turning (left) off the main Fethiye road, just before the village of Minara is a small sign pointing up a steep dirt lane.
-It's tortuous for about 15 minutes - don't panic, small busses can make the journey and there are a few passing places.
+It's tortuous for about 15 minutes - don't panic, small buses can make the journey and there are a few passing places.
 But don't park at the ticket office lot; drive instead up the road a bit further until you are see a small sign marking various sites including the acropolis.

 The back road from Minara to Fethiye via the villages of Kabaagac, Gokben, Bozyer and Esenkoy is one of the most beautiful in region, passing through some very traditional villages.